andre-nguyen/utiasASRL.github.io/_pages/vtr3.md

 VT&R handles long-term navigation with the use of multi-experience localization.
 Each time the robot repeats a path, data from this new experience is stored in the spatio-temporal pose graph.
 Previously collected experiences can then be used to bridge the appearance gap for localization to the map as the environment changes.

-VT&R3 is the C++ implementation of Visual Teach and Repeat.
+VT&R3 is a C++ implementation of Visual Teach and Repeat.
 It is designed for easy adaptation to various robots and sensors, such as camera, LiDAR, RaDAR, or GPS.
 The current implementation includes a feature-based pipeline that uses a stereo camera, as well as a point-cloud-based pipeline for LiDAR sensors.
 More detailed description of VT&R3 can be found in this [wiki page](https://github.com/utiasASRL/vtr3/wiki/Introduction-to-VTR3).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/udI328uO7Qg?start=14" frameborder="0" allowfullscreen></iframe>